LanHoang2302/quantum-chemistry-vqe-benchmark/README.md

 # Quantum Chemistry VQE Benchmark

-A CV-oriented research/software project for **electronic-structure + quantum algorithms**.
-It covers the full workflow from classical ab-initio calculations to second quantization, fermion-to-qubit mapping, VQE/UCCSD benchmarking, molecular potential-energy curves, optimizer studies, noise simulation and ADAPT-VQE.

 ## What this project implements

 1. **PySCF RHF + molecular integrals** — compute Hartree–Fock energy, one-electron integrals and two-electron repulsion integrals in the MO basis.
 An optional PBE/DFT reference is included.